alexnd/GC/README.md

         mkdir /mountpath
         sshfs username@hostname:/ /mountpath
         ...
+	umount /mountpath
+	or
 	diskutil umount force /mountpath
         ```

 * Remote SSH to Mac

     - Open the Apple menu in the upper left corner of the screen, and select "System Preferences...".

     - Under "Internet & Wireless", select "Sharing".

     - In the left column of services, enable "Remote Login".

     - Highlight the "Remote Login" service and enable access for the users you would like to have SSH access.

     - You can select all users, or specific users by selecting "Only these users:" and adding the appropriate users by clicking "+".

     - Take note of the command displayed underneath the words "Remote Login: On" in the upper middle part of the screen.

     - Write this command down as you will need it to log in from a different system.

     - If your firewall is enabled (which it is by default), you may need to restart the firewall to allow SSH communications to pass through port 22.

     - Open "System Prefrences", click "Security", and restart the Firewall.

     - Test that the firewall is not blocking SSH access by going to a different system and entering the ssh login command in step 6 above.

     - If you cannot login, restart the firewall or reboot.

 # ESLINT